azdavis/millet/docs/errors.md

 There was a duplicate name in a ML Basis file.
 For instance, `structure A and structure A` will trigger this error.

 To fix, use different names, or remove the `and`.
-See also error 5002.
+See also 5002.

 ## 1098